Republic of Texas: Annexation by the U.S.

-The resolution did include two unique provisions: First, it said up to four additional states could be created from Texas' territory with the consent of the State of Texas and pursuant to the admissions process of the federal constitution.
+The resolution included two unique provisions: First, it said up to four additional states could be created from Texas' territory with the consent of the State of Texas and pursuant to the admissions process of the federal constitution.
 New states north of the Missouri Compromise Line would be free states, while those south of the line could opt to become slave states.
 Though the resolution did not make exceptions to the constitution, the U.S. Constitution does not require Congressional consent to the creation of new states to be ex post to applications, nor does the U.S. Constitution require applications to expire.
 Second, Texas did not have to surrender its public lands to the federal government.
 While Texas did cede all territory outside of its current area to the federal government in 1850, it did not cede any public lands within its current boundaries.
 Consequently, the lands in Texas that the federal government owns are those it subsequently purchased.
 This also means the state government controls oil reserves, which it later used to fund the state's public university system through the Permanent University Fund.
 In addition, the state's control over offshore oil reserves in Texas runs out to 3 nautical leagues (9 nautical miles, 10.357 statute miles, 16.668 km) rather than three nautical miles (3.45 statute miles, 5.56 km) as with other states.